victorsabanza/MolecularAssemblyUgiTemplates/README.md

 # MolecularAssemblyUgiTemplates
-Code used to process and analyze data in Molecular Assembly - Ugi reaction project by Víctor Sabanza Gil.
+Code used to process and analyze data in Molecular Assembly - Ugi reaction project by Víctor Sabanza Gil (MSc intern Sep21-Jan22, Cronin Lab, University of Glasgow).

 Example files and results for the second batch are included.
 The repository contains three folders: